craftingcity/The-Known-World/Prenotes Dec 13 24.md

 The Manual of Jeraxus
 Essay on the Black Blood Curse
 Bloodrite Tome-16 (Niko got 25 Arcana)
-	You hold the black-scaled book in your hands.
+	*You hold the black-scaled book in your hands.
 It's heavy.
 Thick.
 Opening the cover, you find a sheet of parchment listing the title and author; "The Bloodrite Tome, Malkain the Wise".
-As you continue into the book, you find the text is *draconic*, and written in a dark brownish-red ink.
-It might be blood.
+As you continue into the book, you find the text is **draconic**, and written in a dark brownish-red ink.
+It might be blood.*
-	Scanning the majority of the book, you are

 ###### Otto Malkovich
 Has housekeepers and the like, one of whom leaves the kitchen window open at night.
 Niko was with him as a young/middle teenager and got kicked out because of drugs mostly, but they have grown apart.
 Niko saw him like 2 years ago.

 ###### I Need To Fight, lets talk Bodaims?
 17 - Roan